Alphaismo/LuminaInsignus-Prototypes/README.md

 (EXTRACT THE ZIP FILE ITSELF, AND I'M TOO LAZY TO MAKE A DESCRIPTION FOR THE MOD)

 This (expansion) mod adds variety of races, and tons of weapons.
 Encounter dangerous Andarhan squadrons.
-Visit the Arcadia of Lumina Insignus, or luxuries of Lightbrick City.
+Visit the arcadia of Lumina Insignus, the zenith of Vervas Tharaau or luxuries of Lightbrick City.
 Discover the unknown.
 Sleep with Boomboxid women.